-Japan is known for its organization and mutual respect in public spaces, traits that are deeply ingrained in the country's culture.
-These practices, although they may seem strange to first-time visitors, are simple to follow and help maintain harmony.
+Japan is known for its organization and mutual respect in public spaces, characteristics deeply rooted in the country’s culture.
+These practices, while they may seem strange to first-time visitors, are simple to follow and help maintain harmony.
 Respecting them shows appreciation for the local culture and makes coexistence more pleasant for everyone.

 In this article, we present some of the main rules and customs in Japanese public spaces, covering both widely known practices and those that may go unnoticed.
 With these tips, you will be prepared to explore Japan in a respectful and conscious manner.